7 Five Parameters

 on sex

-to see how candidates’ post-election lifespans differ by sex with the help of mathematics first.
+to see how candidates’ post-election lifespans differ by sex.

 formula = lived_after ~ sex,